Mentoring is a great way to gain insight into where you want to be and how you can get there.

 - Gain key skills such as understanding how to communicate

-Benefits for mentors
+Benefits of mentoring for mentors

 - Gain a new perspective from a Birmingham student